 Having been a wedding planner in my “past life”, I often think back to the last wedding that I “officially” planned.
 It was a super amazing wedding, for a super amazing couple.
 I always say that if I had continued to plan weddings, they and my second-to-last couple were my absolute “ideal couple”.
 They had their own vision and their own opinions about things, but they also trusted my opinion.
 More times than not, they asked me before making any decisions.
 And by the end of their wedding planning, they weren’t just a couple that I planned a wedding for- they were my friends.
 [See the end of this post to learn more about why I don’t plan weddings anymore.]

-The thing that I always remember from my time planning weddings is how every bride I worked with would say at some point during the process, “Oh my goodness, I don’t know what I would do without you!”
-Looking back, it’s occurred to me that at first, some of those brides weren’t even sure if they needed a wedding planner.
+The thing that I always remember from my time planning weddings is how every bride (or groom) I worked with would say at some point during the process, “Oh my goodness, I don’t know what I would do without you!”
+Looking back, it’s occurred to me that at first, some of those couples weren’t even sure if they needed a wedding planner.
 But it was mostly just because they didn’t realize all of the things that a planner *really* does… which is exactly why I’m going to share some of those things with you today!

 – Budget.
 Yes, the dreaded word.
 A planner can most certainly help you create and stick to your budget.
 And when you want something that just might be completely unfeasible, your planner will tell you instead of letting you get your hopes up.